-Now that Community Networks across Europe and the world are turning into some kind of a movement, a key objective for the years to come is to ensure that telecom policy allow their development.
-At your level and when you see fit, you should take part in this collective effort by engaging in political advocacy: you will realise how some small changes in regulation can make your life and those of your fellow networkers much easier.
-They can help you expand your network must faster and allow your community to reach its objectives more easily.
+Now that community networks across Europe and the world are turning into some kind of a movement, a key objective for the years to come is to ensure that telecom policy allows their development.
+At your level and when you see fit, you should take part in this collective effort by engaging in policy advocacy: you will realise how some small changes in regulation can make your life and those of your fellow community members much easier.
+They can help you expand your network much faster and allow your community to reach its objectives more easily.
 The good news is that our pan-European effort paid off!
-European law -which all Member States must respect-now clearly says that that policy-makers should pay special attention to Community Networks and take into consideration their regulatory needs.
-This creates an avenue for you to reach out to policy-makers in your locality, your country or even at the EU level to address your needs, so as to overcome policy and legal obstacles.
-In the same way, netCommons efforts led to Community Networks to be included into United Nations Educational, Scientific and Cultural Organization (UNESCO) Internet Universality Indicators, a tool to evaluate Internet policies in force in each country.
+European law - which all member states must respect - now clearly says that policy makers should pay special attention to community networks and take into consideration their regulatory needs.
+This creates an avenue for you to reach out to policy makers in your locality, your country or even at the EU level to address your needs, so as to overcome policy and legal obstacles.

-The avenue is there, but achieving change won't be easy.
+In the same way, netCommons efforts led to community networks being included in the United Nations Educational, Scientific and Cultural Organization (UNESCO) Internet Universality Indicators, a tool to evaluate internet policies in force in each country.
+The avenues are there, but achieving change won't be easy.
 It will require dedication and good strategies.
 However, as our story and other examples suggest, it can be extremely rewarding and even fun!
 So let us now turn to some practical steps you might want to consider in this process.
-Here, we assume that in your Community, you already have people with a background in law or policy skills.
+Here, we assume that in your community, you already have people with a background in law or policy skills.
 If not yet, don't worry.
-Community Networks at the beginning often reach out to like-minded organisations, such as digital rights groups.
-In other words, if you don't yet have policy and legal capacities in-house yet, it can still be done.
+Community networks at the beginning often reach out to like-minded organisations, such as digital rights groups.
+In other words, if you don't have policy and legal capacities in-house yet, it can still be done.